 Sport Mode: In Sport mode, the aircraft uses GPS and the Downward Vision System for positioning.
-In Sport mode, aircraft responses are optimized for agility and speed making it more responsive to control stick movements.
+The aircraft responses are optimized for agility and speed making it more responsive to control stick movements.
 The maximum flight speed is 16 m/s, maximum ascent speed is 5 m/s, and maximum descent speed is 3.5 m/s.